yeatin/whole-new-background-generator/README.md

 # Background Generator
-Background Generator is a web tool that provides two colors and make a gradient background color out of them.
+Background Generator is a web tool for choosing a gradient background color.
 Random color combination is included.
+When making a website without any clue to choose a background color, come here and select two colors and Background Generator output a gradient color made out of the two colors.
 ## Built With
 * Javascript
 * HTML